 A Note to Those Continually Dating Persons with Commitment Issues

 It is worth noting that there are particular signs that you are in a relationship with someone who has commitment issues — a few of them are listed below.
-If you find yourself regularly and/or repeatedly dating people with commitment issues, this may be tough to hear, but it’s worth investigating whether you have commitment issues yourself, whether you are continually playing out your own fear of abandonment, or whether
+If you find yourself regularly and/or repeatedly dating people with commitment issues, this may be tough to hear, but it’s worth investigating whether you have commitment issues yourself, and/or whether you are continually playing out your own fear of abandonment, where you are prone to be in relationships with those who are, ironically, likely to abandon you.

 Signs that you are in a relationship with someone who has commitment issues: